eastern-cyber/buddypress-docs/Attachment-Privacy.md

 On Apache installations, BuddyPress Docs attempts to protect attachments on a doc-by-doc basis.
 This means that attachments to private Docs will be served through BuddyPress - ensuring proper authorization - while attachments to public Docs will be served directly by Apache - ensuring the lowest possible overhead.

 In order for BuddyPress Docs to protect attachments in this way, `AllowOverride` must allow for subdirectory-specific rewrites.
 The vast majority of WP installations will have this setting enabled by default.
+Contact your host for details.
 For more information, see <a href="https://httpd.apache.org/docs/current/mod/core.html#allowoverride">Apache's documentation for `AllowOverride`</a>.

 ## nginx